 My direct paternal line merits a special explanation.
 As can be seen above, there are three separate surnames in this line: Boyd, Richardson, and Townsend.
-In other words, there have, since the 1770s, been two separate name changes in my direct male ancestral line--a fairly unique situation.
+In other words, there have been two probable name changes in my direct male ancestral line over the course of the past 200-300 years, a fairly unique situation.
 I'll start by explaining the most recent change (Richardson to Boyd), then move to the earlier change (Townsend to Richardson).

 Richardson to Boyd